 - Player User Interface (UI).

-We've learn how to control PUN, how to listen to PUN status and current context, as well as making the most out of intuitive components to work with Animator effortlessly.
+We've learned how to control PUN, how to listen to PUN status and current context, as well as making the most out of intuitive components to work with Animator effortlessly.

 We've also learned some interesting features of Photon such as Automatic Scenes synchronization, to create original and powerful GamePlays.